Mar 05, 2026

 Legal basis for the data processing

-Legal basis for processing your personal data for the purposes mentioned above are:
+Legal basis for processing your personal data for the purposes mentioned above is:

 Categories of personal data we process